 What is Recognition?

-When we recognise a face, a place, or a picture for example, we identify ‘pictures’ that we have seen before.
-Your child might spend just one day in a new school, but be able to recognise most of her class mates.
+When we recognise a face or a place, we identify a ‘picture’ that we have seen before.
+Your child will be able to recognise most of her class mates, after one day in a new school.
 She will not, however, be able to recall all their names.

 What about you?
-Do you sometimes write down a difficult word, if you want to check how it is spelt?
+Do you write down a difficult word, to check the spelling?
 If so, you are using recognition.
 You know when a word looks right, because you have seen it many times before.
-But asked to spell it out loud, you will struggle?
-That’s how useful recognition can be.
+I is more difficult to spell it out loud.

-Memory is laid down in the brain, in pictures, not in words and research has shown that the brain is really efficient at recognising pictures.
-As letters are merely ‘pictures’ or ‘symbols’ for sounds, I think it is important to harness this ability, when we help our children with their reading.
+Memory is laid down in the brain, in pictures, not in words and the brain is really efficient at recognising these pictures.
+As letters are merely ‘pictures’ or ‘symbols’ for sounds, I think it is important to harness this ability, when we help children with their reading.

 Why are some Children Good Readers?